dirac-institute/sorcha/docs/inputs.rst

 The camera footprint file is a comma-separated text file with three columns describing the detector shapes, with the header “detector,x,y”.
 The first column indicates which detector a point belongs to, and should be an integer.
 Second and third columns specify where on the focal plane the corners are.
 Values are unitless, equal to tan( ra ), tan( dec ), where ra and dec are the vertical and horizontal angles of the points from the center of the sphere tangent to origin in the focal plane.
 Ordering does not matter, as the constructor sorts the points automatically.

 .. tip::
-``sorcha`` comes with a representation of the LSSTCam architecture already installed.
+``Sorcha`` comes with a representation of the LSSTCam architecture already installed.
 Further details of how to use this built-in default file can be found in the description of the :ref:`Full Camera Footprint Filter<full_camera_footprint>`.

 An example of an (optional) camera footprint file: